tytydraco/yessleep/out/I_found_every_girlfriend_Ive_ever_had_lined_up_dead_on_my_living_room_floor_Part_1.md

 **Grace Keele**, first in the row.
 I hadn’t seen Grace since primary school.

-**Rabia Sahni**, second.
-The first girl I ever kissed. **Sarah Finnegan**, third in the row.
+**Rabia Sahni**, second in the row.
+Rabia was the first girl I ever kissed. **Sarah Finnegan**, third in the row.
 I’d never watch Sarah smash a forehand winner again.

 **Patricia Kotzen**, fourth.
 She was supposed to be living it up in Barcelona.
 And finally, **India Evans**.
 Four days ago India was alive.